 - Choice offers monthly reviews of current undergraduate-level publications with topical bibliographies.
 Allows setup of personal profile enabling email notification of new reviews in your areas of interest.
 Allows creation of lists that can be emailed to departmental liaison for purchase.

-- Tips for Using Choice Reviews Online
+- Quick Start Guide for Choice Reviews

 - Resources for Colleges (RCL) is a highly selective, core list of 60,000 titles in all subjects.
-Includes books, CD-ROMs, databases, and web sites.
+Includes books, CD-ROMs, databases, and websites.
 Allows creation of lists that can be emailed to departmental liaison for purchase.

 How to Place an Order for Books or AV Materials